Robust topology optimisation of lattice structures with spatially correlated uncertainties: Examples

 \subsection{Engine bracket}

-As a final example, we demonstrate the optimisation of a bracket lattice structure (loosely motivated by GE jet engine bracket challenge) to demonstrate the application of the proposed optimisation approach to large problems.
-To avoid using three-dimensional solid finite elements, the original engine bracket geometry is simplified while retaining its essential features, see Figures~\ref{fig:1_summary} and ~\ref{fig:bracketgroundside}.
+As a final example, we demonstrate the optimisation of a bracket lattice structure (loosely motivated by the GE jet engine bracket challenge) to demonstrate the application of the proposed approach to large problems.
+We simplify the original engine bracket geometry while retaining its essential features, see Figures~\ref{fig:1_summary} and ~\ref{fig:bracketgroundside}.
 In particular, the four holes for fixing the horizontal base plate and the hole for applying the load to the vertical plate are omitted.
 The dimensions of the bracket are given in Figure~\ref{fig:GE_bracket_td}.
-The lattice consists of body-centred cubic (BCC) unit cells of size 5$\times$ 5, leading to 82124 members and 12971 joints.
+The lattice consists of body-centred cubic (BCC) unit cells of size $5 \times 5$, leading to 82124 members and 12971 joints.

 In the finite element model, all the joints on the reentrant surfaces of the base plate are fixed, and a unit load is applied to the 62 joints at the top left corner of the hole in the vertical plate.
-As illustrated in Figure \ref{fig:bracketground_sideb}, each unit load has a slope of $45\,\deg$ with respect to the horizontal base plate.
-The prescribed maximum volume is ${V_{\max}=15200}$ for optimization, and the cross-sectional areas are constrained not to exceed ${A_{\max} = 1.0}$.
+As illustrated in Figure \ref{fig:bracketgroundside}, each unit load has a slope of $45\,\deg$ with respect to the horizontal base plate.
+The prescribed maximum volume is ${V_{\max}=15200}$, and the cross-sectional areas are constrained not to exceed ${A_{\max} = 1.0}$.
 The relative member densities $\tilde s_e (s_e)$ are penalised using the penalisation function introduced in Figure~\ref{fig:spline_plots}.
-Furthermore, the mean Young's modulus of the member is $\overline{E}=100$, and for the SPDE-defined covariance matrix the length-scale is $\ell = 10$, the smoothness parameter is $\nu=1.5$, and the standard deviation is $\sigma = 0.1\overline{E}$.
+Furthermore, the mean Young's modulus of the members is $\overline{E}=100$, and for the SPDE-defined covariance matrix the length-scale is $\ell = 10$, the smoothness parameter is $\nu=1.5$, and the standard deviation is $\sigma = 0.1\overline{E}$.

 Figure~\ref{fig:bracket_compare} shows the optimised lattice structures for three different cost function parameter values \mbox{$\alpha \in \{ 1, \, 0.2, \, 0 \}$}.
 As discussed, a decrease in the value of~$\alpha$ leads to increased consideration of the standard deviation of the compliance in the cost function.
-For the present structure, a decrease in~$\alpha$ results in a concentration of material around the top end of the four legs of the bracket.
-For instance, reducing~\mbox{$\alpha =1 $} to \mbox{$\alpha=0.2$} yields a reduction of the standard deviation from 6.19 to 3.67 and an increase of the mean by 5\%.
+For the present structure, a decrease in~$\alpha$ results in a concentration of material around the top ends of the four legs of the bracket.
+For instance, reducing from~\mbox{$\alpha =1 $} to \mbox{$\alpha=0.2$} yields a reduction of the standard deviation from 6.19 to 3.67 and an increase of the mean by 5\%.